If you have kids, you are probably strapped for time.

 If your kids want to paddleboard and get out on the water a PFD is an absolute must.
 There really is no way around it and it’s a safety essential.
 Luckily, they are fairly cheap.
 The Stohlquist Youth Escape PFD sold on Amazon is a good option.
 You can find it here.

 Some of our recommended boards also don’t include a paddle.
 Picking a paddle for adults is complicated.
 For kids is not.
 There is no need to spend a lot of money on an expensive carbon paddle.
 Just make sure the length is correct and that it floats.
 An adjustable paddle makes a ton of sense.
 You don’t want to buy a new paddle every season.
-A good option is the adjustable paddle by Bic Sport.
+A good option is an adjustable paddle by Bic Sport.
 You can find it here.

 Let’s not kid around here…

 Getting your kids a SUP can be as much for them as it is for you.

 Now getting them a SUP that they will love and enjoy riding is important.
 It’s important for the longevity of them being interested in your hobbies.
-You can’t go wrong with any one of these SUPs.
+You can’t go wrong with any of these SUPs.

 If you love them all and completely stumped you really can’t beat the Thurso Surf Prodigy.
 It’s affordable, has everything to get started, super cool design (kids love that), easy for them to learn and versatile in different conditions.

-Please feel free to comment any others we may have missed.
+Please feel free to comment on anything we may have missed.
 Perhaps you found a SUP your kid’s love?
 We love seeing the whole family out there too so don’t forget to show us your family SUP pics!